arenol/MapSymbolSpecification/README.md

 Since this is an optional element, it is omitted in subsequent examples.
 But will be provided for all official specifications issued by the IOF.

 ## Coordinates and Units of Measure
 All coordinate and distance units are given in millimeters.
 Areas are given in square millimeters.
-Both of these refer to paper coordinates, i.e. accordint to the **target-scale**.
+Both of these refer to paper coordinates, i.e. according to the **target-scale**.

 Percentages are given as real numbers, thus 40% is given as "0.4"